 The rural area was somewhat familiar to Emily, who grew up in Boistfort.
 She spent significant time walking among the peaceful rice patties just outside their home.

-This summer, she completed the other side with the farmers market scene.
+In summer 2018, she completed the other side with the farmers market scene.
 Although the weather’s better, it still presented its own challenges.
 “One day it was so hot I nearly fell off my scaffolding,” she shares.
 “It took me a few days to get back up there.”